This Azure article will discuss the easiest approach to creating a Function App in Azure using Azure Portal.

 The URL will be like below

-Now open the Postman app and paste the URL choose the POST operation provide the JSON parameter value in the body and then click on the Send button.
-Now you can able to see the expected output with the proper response code.
+Now open the Postman app and paste the URL, choose the POST operation, provide the JSON parameter value in the body, and click the Send button.
+Now, you can see the expected output with the proper response code.

 Now, I have modified a little bit in the code in the function in the Azure Portal as below and clicked on the Save button to save the changes.

-Now, to check if it is working as expected, Run the Postman app again.
+Run the Postman app again to check if it is working as expected.
 Now you can see below we got the expected response based on our update in Azure Function.

 You can also Create Azure Functions In Visual Studio.